TMoore89/ENSEKTest/TestResponses.md

 Description:
 The register button does not complete the command and fails to communicate to SQL, presenting the user with an error dump

-User Story: As a prospective ENSEK customer I would like to be able to create a new account so that I may proceed to buy and sell energy and review my profile
+User Story: As a prospective customer I would like to be able to create a new account so that I may proceed to buy and sell energy and review my profile

 Reproduction Steps:
 - Open the homepage